martindevans/SupersonicSound/README.md

 #### Structs

-The supplied wrapper allocates objects to wrap up C++ handles in C# objects.
+The wrapper supplied with FMOD allocates objects to wrap up C++ handles in C# objects.
 If SupersonicSound also allocated objects to wrap these objects that would make this wrapper excessively allocation heavy.
 Instead all the SupersonicSound wrappers are structs which have been optimised to be very small (the most commonly used ones are pointer sized).
 This makes using SupersonicSound almost a zero cost abstraction.

 ## Contributions